Rex-noir/Todox/Backend/README.md

 -   `PUT/PATCH /todos/{id}`: Update a specific todo
 -   `DELETE /todos/{id}`: Delete a specific todo

+### Email Verification

+-   `GET /email/verify/{id}/{hash}`: Verify a user's email address
+-   `POST /email/verify/send`: Send a new email verification notification

-Note: All API endpoints (except authentication endpoints) require authentication using Laravel Sanctum.
+Note: All API endpoints (except authentication and email verification not including the 'send' endpoints) require authentication using Laravel Sanctum.

 Note: Don't forget to set up your database connection in the `.env` file and run the necessary migrations and seeders.
+Note : Don't forget to set up your own email configuration in the `.env` file for email verification.